rio3dstudios/WebGLTemplates/README.md

-# WebGL Unity 2020 Template
+# WebGL Unity Template for WebGL Multiplayer Kit
- template for Unity 2020.
+ templates for Unity 2019 and Unity 2020.